KTStephano/ktstephano.github.io/rendering/stratusgfx/frame_analysis.md

 1) World space position texture

 2) World space normal texture (converted from tangent space -> world space)

+(It was pointed out to me that both position and normal can be handled much more efficiently.
+See here: [https://aras-p.info/texts/CompactNormalStorage.html](https://aras-p.info/texts/CompactNormalStorage.html))

 3) Albedo texture